 That space is the same up moutains and in valleys

 In fact, Wherever YOU are, it belongs to us all

-2013! the seventh year and after a marvellous day last year both here and in other places round the world, the idea of stillness and silence, meditation and reflection is spreading.
+2013! the seventh year and it was marvellous both in London and in various places round the world.
+The idea of stillness and silence, meditation and reflection is spreading.
 There has been an upsurge in people finding ways to be still, labyrinths are being uncovered in old Churches and used in new ways.
 Being still is being found to be good.
-Please keep in touch with Just this Day, sign up for the newsletter and on November 20th this year, join together with others to spread the healing power of quiet.
-If you are in London, the line up of speakers at St Martin-in-the-Fields will be addressing the universal and timeless tradition of meditation and mindfulness, and how it can be applied today.
+Please keep in touch with Just this Day, sign up for the newsletter and start planning what you will be doing next year.

 Listen here to the Just This Day Programme at both St Martin-in-the-Fields and St James, Piccadilly: